verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] I throw a spear into darkness.
 - [ ] I miss who I was 5 seconds ago.
 - [ ] I am my own fire.
 And trust me, nothing I lost kept me warm.
+- [ ] When a man is in pain, he can't think straight, he only asks for more.
+And gets it.